rahmanMunna/documentation-mvc-asp.net/Form-Validation/Anotation.md

   string Password {get;set;}
 }
 ```
 - We can also use Regular expresion.
-But this
+But this is only works for `string` type.
 ## 🔍 How It Works:
 - When a user submits a form:
   - ASP.NET automatically checks these annotations.